slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

 This step passes in a custom `ApprovalFunction` as well as inputs from the form in the first workflow step: `manager`, `start_date`, and `end_date`.
 It also passes in the `employee` ID by using the `interactivity` property's `interactor` ID, which comes from the initial definition of the `TimeOffWorkflow`.

 Once the function step is executed, that will be the end of the workflow!
 All remaining functionality, such as notifying the requester whether their request was approved or denied, will be executed using the `ApprovalFunction` and its related action handlers.
-The `ApprovalFunction` definition and implementation will be covered in the [Functions](#functions) section below.
+The `ApprovalFunction` definition and implementation will be covered in the [functions](#functions) section below.

 The final workflow file will look like this:
 ```js